connorskees/connorskees.github.io/content/blog/python-leetcode.md

 For example, `Counter("aabc") + Counter("abd")` would give us `{ "a": 3, "b": 2, "c": 1, "d": 1 }`.

+I've used this in interviews to, for example, compute the most frequent character in a string and to compute the number of characters that would need to be inserted into two strings to make them equal.

 ##### Hashing with tuples

 In python, lists and other objects can't be used as keys to hash maps/sets.
-This can be pretty annoying when trying to deduplicate lists or other common operations involving hash maps.
+This can be pretty annoying when trying to deduplicate lists or other common operations involving hash maps, like creating a cache over a 2d grid using `[x, y]` coords.

 Tuples, however, _can_ be used as keys to hash maps/sets.
 Converting a list to a tuple is pretty simple: `tuple(arr)`.